High Blood Pressure, Heart Disease and Stress

 Part of Dr. Ornish’s approach was to recommend an alkalizing diet (more vegetables and less meat and less sugar).
-In integrated medicine, alkalizing medication is available to help with alkalizing the body, which can be monitored with urine and saliva pH testing strips.
+With integrative medicine, alkalizing medication may be prescribed to help alkalize the body.
+Alkalising can be monitored with urine and saliva pH testing strips.
 THe goal is to achieve a pK above 7.

 In his book 21st Century Medicine (4), Dr Julian Kenyon cites a British study on the perceived success of drug treatment for high blood pressure.
-In the study, seventy-five patients with high blood pressure were treated conventionally, and all the prescribing doctors recorded a successful outcome.
-Their relatives also assessed the patients, and 74 out of the 75 relatives recorded deterioration in memory, mood, initiative, and energy levels, together with an increase in anxiety and irritability.
+In the study, seventy-five patients with high blood pressure were treated conventionally, and the prescribing doctors recorded a successful outcome.
+The patients' relatives also assessed the outcome and 74 out of the 75 relatives recorded deterioration in memory, mood, initiative, and energy levels, together with an increase in anxiety and irritability.
 The hypertension was a physiological coping reaction to stress rather than a primary disease.
-Dr Ornish’s approach would therefore have served these patients better.
+Dr Ornish’s approach of stress reduction would have served these patients better.

 High blood pressure is part of the body’s coping response to stress, which can be physical, chemical or psychological (5).
-Interference fields (e.g. earth or electro-magnetic radiation) are examples of physical stress.
+Interference fields (e.g. earth or electromagnetic radiation) are examples of physical stress.
 Dental mercury poisoning is an example of chemical stress, and chronic anxiety is an example of psychological stress.
 High blood pressure is therefore not an illness but a manifestation of stress.

 1. Ornish D and others.
 Lancet.
 1990 Jul 21; 336(8708): 129-33.